Dolls (1987 film): Cancelled sequel

 Stuart Gordon was, at one point, interested in directing a sequel to this film.
 The initial story would have followed Judy and Ralph back to Boston in which Ralph would have married Judy's mother and they would become a family.
 One day Judy would receive a box sent from England that contained the toy makers, Gabriel and Hilary, as dolls.
 The sequel never entered production.

+Legacy

+In 1989, following the collapse of Empire Pictures, producer Charles Band launched a new film series at his next company, Full Moon Productions, titled Puppet Master.
+The series is considered a spiritual successor to Dolls and features inanimate puppets brought to life through the use of Egyptian magic.
+Actor Guy Rolfe appears in several of the films as the puppets’ creator and leader, André Toulon.

+The doll character Mr Punch has a cameo apperence in Puppet Master II, Curse of the Puppet Master, and the Demonic Toys spin-off Baby Oopsie.

+Other media

+Mr. Punch is available as an alternate skin for Jester in Puppet Master: The Game.